 Things that you might want to know…

-Below we present two ideas from other religious confessions for celebrating Christmas.
+Below we’ll be able to present two ideas from other religious confessions for celebrating Christmas.

 Nativity Catholic Church

 The Lord’s birth occurred during the time of King Herod the Great, who ruled over Galilee (Nazareth) and Judea (where Bethlehem was).
 Both regions were part of the Roman Empire and ruled by a procurator.
 The empire was ruled by Octavian Augustus (27 BC – 14 AD).
-At that time, the authorities ordered a census to be taken, and everyone had to go to their home city to register.
+At that time, the authorities ordered a census, and everyone had to go to their home city to register.
 This established a database for taxing the population and land.

 The Nativity in the Catholic Church is one of the most important Christian feasts, the first fixed date (25 December) in the chronological order of the life of the Saviour Jesus Christ.
 The annual feast of the Nativity of our Lord Jesus Christ is the earliest specifically Christian feast of the Saviour.
 However, it is not as old as Easter or Pentecost, whose origin is linked to the corresponding Jewish feeds.

-Christmas wasn’t forgotten, but it didn’t begin to regain popularity until the mid-1800s.
+Christmas wasn’t forgotten, but it regained popularity in the mid-1800s.
 Two Christmas books were popular at the time – Charles Dickens’s A Christmas Carol and Washington Irving’s The Sketchbook of Geoffrey Crayon, Gent.
 Portrayed Christmas in a warm, family-friendly way.
 Their stories were largely fictional, but they fired the Victorian imagination.
 On June 26, 1870, President Ulysses S. Grant declared Christmas a U.S. national holiday.

 Read also: Who Are The Saints In The Catholic Church?